19 Mar 2019

 Bid for money – Local authorities can also convene others to seek funds.

-For example bringing together energy companies and housing providers to pool resources and seek funds for street by street, area by area, insulation & eco-heating provision.
+For example bringing together energy companies and housing providers to pool resources and seek funds for street by street, area by area, insulation and eco-heating provision.

 There are also various government grants and potentially EU funds (or the UK’s Shared Prosperity Fund post Brexit), although the council needs the resources and skills to bid for them.